PAGE404MAX/noir-terminal/README.md

 window title: NODE_0x7F // PARANOIA_UI
 sidebar header: SYSTEM_ROOT
-background noise: Constant "schizo" scrolling of a poem in extremely faint, dark text. status logs: Intermittent alerts in the bottom console like THEY_ARE_WATCHING, PACKET_INTERCEPT_SUCCESS, and SIGNAL_DEGRADATION. etc.
+background noise: Constant "schizo" scrolling of a poem in extremely faint, dark text.